 “We ground ourselves in rules that really cater to working white men being able to be involved with nonprofit and for-profit boards,” Sager says.
 “What I think is going to be an enduring change that comes out of the pandemic is this idea that we can create space and do work virtually, which opens up greater access.”

 And women often give together, Sager says, citing the proliferation of giving circles and giving networks for women in the U.S. and around the world.
-The New York Women's Foundation gave $1 million for women and families impacted by COVID-19 through its 2020 Resilience-NYC: COVID-19 Response and Recovery Fund.
-The top three causes that women-dominant giving circles support are human services, women and girls, and education, according to the institute's research.
+The top three causes that women-dominant giving circles support are human services, women and girls, and education, according to research by the New York Women’s Foundation.

 “Our research shows that women are increasingly stepping out from the shadows to claim their positions as influencers and leaders willing to be named and recognized for their giving,” says Sager.
 “By embracing ‘philanthropist’ as a key part of their identity, women can not only redefine who people see as generous but can also push the conversation about what it means to be philanthropic.”